-Vulnerability Assessment SECTION 2: Governance (To be completed for all Water Infrastructure assets) (10 be com Max Score Actual Score Comments 2.13 If there are new entrants and/if entitlement holders want to increase the volume of water they use in the resource pool and the catchment is open, are these entitlements conditional on either assessment of third party impacts, an Environmental Impact Assessment (EIA) or an existing user(s) forgoing use?
+Vulnerability Assessment SECTION 2: Governance (To be com pleted fo Max Score r all Wate Actual Score er Infrastructure as Requirement: Evidence and/or Disclosure sets) Comments 2.13 If there are new entrants and/if entitlement holders want to increase the volume of water they use in the resource pool and the catchment is open, are these entitlements conditional on either assessment of third party impacts, an Environmental Impact Assessment (EIA) or an existing user(s) forgoing use?
 1 1 Evidence Pg.
 5 Environmentally Sound and Economically Feasible Water Conservation Measures that include addressing environmental impact (does not specify EIA) i) are environmentally sound, ii) reflect best practices applicable to the water use sector, iii) are technically feasible and available, iv) are economically feasible and cost effective based on an analysis that considers direct and avoided economic and environmental costs and v) consider the particular facilities and processes involved, taking into account the environmental impact, age of equipment and facilities involved, the processes employed, energy impacts and other appropriate factors.
 2.14 Are withdrawals monitored, with clear and legally robust sanctions?
 1 1 Evidence Yes, Great Lakes Compact requires each party to monitor withdrawals pg.
 26 2.15 Are there conflict resolution mechanisms in place?
 1 1 Disclosure Yes, pg.
-54 dispute resolution in Great Lakes Compact Total Governance Score 13 /15 Eligibi ility Criterion 2 passed / not passed 87 %
+54 dispute resolution in Great Lakes Compact Total Governance Score 13 /15 Eligibi lity Criterion 2 passed / not passed 87 %